Braidwood History, Family Crest & Coats of Arms

 - Charles "Chuck" Grant Braidwood (1903-1945), American professional football player who played from 1930 to 1933 for the Portsmouth Spartans, Chicago Cardinals and the Cincinnati Reds

-- James Braidwood (1800-1861), Scottish firefighter who founded the world's first municipal fire service in Edinburgh in 1824
+- James Braidwood (1800-1861), Scottish Superintendent of the London fire-brigade, born at Edinburgh, founded the world's first municipal fire service in Edinburgh in 1824, the son of a respectable tradesman in that city

 - Thomas Braidwood (1715-1798), Scottish educator who established the first school in Great Britain for deaf-mutes, at Edinburgh in 1760